sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Explanation of parameters
 """""""""""""""""""""""""""""""""
 * tensors: A `List[Tensor]` type, containing multiple tensors.
-All tensors must have the same data type and the same number of shape dimensions.Except for the dimension to be concatenated, the values of the other dimensions should be equal.
+All tensors must have the same data type and the same number of shape dimensions.
+* scales: An optional Union[List[float], List[int]] type, containing multiple input scales and one output scale, where the last element is the scale for the output.
+* zero_points: An optional List[int] type, containing multiple input zero points and one output zero point, with the last one being the zero point for the output.
 * axis: An `int` type, indicating the axis along which the concatenation operation will be performed.
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.
+* dtype: A string type, defaulting to "float32".

 Return value
 """"""""""""""""""""""